HenrikJoreteg/human-javascript/ch13 - caveats.md

 module.exports = Backbone.View.extend({
   initialize: function () {
-    // register a handler so that anytime the model changes,
+    // Register a handler so that anytime the model changes,
     // call the render function.
     // THIS WILL NOT WORK!
     this.model.on('change', this.render);